lucidsoftware/cashy/README.md

 * Allows for browsing the S3 bucket
 * Allows for folder creation
 * Allows for uploading of assets
-* Provide an easy way to resize images on upload using Kraken
 * Automatically create retina versions of resized images
-* Automatically losslessly compress images using Kraken
 * Minify and lightly optimize javascript using YUI Compressor
 * Minify CSS using YUI Compressor
 * Allow for searching of assets added through Cashy